United Extensible Firmware Interface (UEFI) firmware requirements

 Boot and miminum security requirements

-As the OEM, you must provide support for the features outlined in the Hardware Compatibility Specification for Systems for Windows, specifically the following items that are divided into two groups: boot requiements and minimum security requirements.
+As the OEM, you must provide support for the features outlined in Windows Hardware Compatibility Program Specifications and Policies, specifically the following items that are divided into two groups: boot requirements and minimum security requirements.

 Hibernation State (S4) transition requirements